ojbicheski/numbers.count/README.md

 # Request
-Create a Spring-Boot application that aggregates and counts each unique instance within the numbers.txt file.
+Create a Spring-Boot application that aggregates and counts each unique instance within the https://github.com/orleibicheski/numbers.count/blob/master/numbers.txt file.

 ## Requirements:
 - Expose an http endpoint at /numbers/count